Le Conquet: International relations

 Le Conquet is twinned with the town of Llandeilo in Wales.

 Economy

 Fishing harbour

-As an important crab fishery port, Le Conquet also became an ideal place for catching uncommon species.
+As an essential crab fishery port, Le Conquet also became ideal for catching uncommon species.
 The fishing port has been managed by the Chambre de commerce et d'industrie de Brest since 2007.
-In recent years, alongside traditional crab-fishing ships, the fleet has diversified its activities with other ships, which use fishing nets bringing back monkfish, skate, brill, turbot, lobster and the fresh daily catches.
-However, the crab still remains the symbol of the harbour.
+In recent years, alongside traditional crab-fishing ships, the fleet has diversified its activities with other ships, which use fishing nets bringing back monkfish, skate, brill, turbot, lobster, and fresh daily catches.
+However, the crab remains the symbol of the harbour.

 Rescue station SNSM

-The rescue station was inaugurated on March 10, 1867.
+The rescue station was inaugurated on 10 March 1867.
 Nowadays, the rescue station uses an SNSM first-class lifeboat of 14 meters in length.
-She is modern, unsinkable and self-righting.
+She is modern, unsinkable, and self-righting.
 The SNS 151 La Louve is always anchored in the harbour with two inflatable boats.
 One of the latter, named Ville du Conquet, is city property and is used for the coastal watch during the summer season.